hakrsh/namaste-react/notes.md

 Furthermore, bundlers can handle tasks such as CSS preprocessing, image optimization, and asset management, streamlining the development process and allowing developers to focus on writing code rather than managing dependencies and build configurations.

 In summary, bundlers are indeed crucial in optimizing web applications for speed and efficiency, working hand in hand with libraries like React to deliver fast and responsive user experiences.

+## JSX
+   - JSX stands for JavaScript XML.
+It's a syntax extension that allows developers to write HTML-like code directly within JavaScript.
+JSX makes it easier to create and compose user interfaces in React by providing a more familiar syntax for defining components and their structure.
+   - JSX syntax resembles HTML, but it's ultimately transpiled into regular JavaScript function calls.
+For example, a JSX expression like `<div>Hello, world!</div>` is transformed into `React.createElement('div', null, 'Hello, world!')` behind the scenes.
+   - JSX allows developers to write more declarative and readable code, as it closely resembles the structure of the UI being rendered.
+It also enables the embedding of JavaScript expressions and logic directly within the markup, facilitating dynamic rendering and data manipulation.

+## Babel
+   - Babel is a popular JavaScript compiler that transforms modern JavaScript code (including JSX) into a backwards-compatible version that can be executed in older browsers or environments that don't support the latest language features.
+   - Babel is highly configurable and supports various plugins and presets that allow developers to customize the transformation process according to their specific needs.
+For example, the `@babel/preset-react` preset is commonly used to enable JSX transformation.
+   - Babel can be integrated into the build process of a project using tools like webpack, Parcel, or npm scripts.
+It's often used alongside other tools like webpack to bundle and optimize JavaScript code for production deployment.
+   - In the context of React development, Babel is typically used to compile JSX syntax into regular JavaScript, allowing developers to write React components using JSX without worrying about browser compatibility issues.